maxdup/fgd-tools/docs/source/quickstart.rst

 You can write an .fgd file from a Fgd object.
 It will write the fgd as it was parsed.
 The content of included Fgds will not be written unless you use the 'collapse' option.

 .. note::
    Parsing/writing is destructive.
 Comments will be lost.
-The original structure of the file may be modified.
+The original structure of the file may be altered.
 The actual data about entities and the inheritance hierarchy is untouched however.

 .. code-block:: python